bartikowskiw/marcli/README.md

 git clone https://github.com/bartikowskiw/marcli.git
 ```

-Change into the Marcli direcory and get the dependencies:
+Change into the Marcli directory and get the dependencies:

 ```sh
 cd marcli